You are here: Centre for Doctoral Training in Molecular-Scale Engineering > People

 Assistant Director: Jamie Hobbs, Department of Physics and Astronomy, University of Sheffield.

-Reader in Scanning Probe Microscopy.
+Professor of Physics.
 He has extensive experience in the development of scanning probe microscopy methods and their application to soft matter systems.
 He co-founded Infinitesima Ltd., a successful spin-out that markets high speed AFM technology to the semiconductor industry.
 He has had significant funding from EPSRC, BBSRC, MRC and the Royal Society, and is on the committee of the IOP Biological Physics Group.

 In addition, a key academic partners including a larger group of researchers, spanning the faculties of Science and Engineering in Leeds and Sheffield will provide PhD projects and student supervision in the Centre.